LCPQ/PTEROSOR/content/_index.md

 ## Recent News

+* **Sep 2023:** Enzo and Antoine's paper describing [QCMATH](https://github.com/LCPQ/qcmath) is available on [arXiv](https://arxiv.org/pdf/2308.14890.pdf).
-* **June 2023:** Enzo's paper on the [the connections and performances of Green's function methods for charged and neutral excitations](https://doi.org/10.1063/5.0159853) has been accepted for publication in JCP.
+* **Jun 2023:** Enzo's paper on the [the connections and performances of Green's function methods for charged and neutral excitations](https://doi.org/10.1063/5.0159853) has been accepted for publication in JCP.
-* **June 2023:** Raul's paper on the [the automatic generation of the EOM-CC equations](https://doi.org/10.1063/5.0163846) has been accepted for publication in AIP Advances.
+* **Jun 2023:** Raul's paper on the [the automatic generation of the EOM-CC equations](https://doi.org/10.1063/5.0163846) has been accepted for publication in AIP Advances.
 * **May 2023:** Antoine's paper on the application of the [similarity renormalization group approach to Green's function methods](https://doi.org/10.1021/acs.jctc.3c00281) has been accepted for publication in JCTC.
 * **Apr 2023:** Sara's paper on the [exact excited-state functionals of the asymmetric Hubbard dimer](https://arxiv.org/pdf/2303.15084.pdf) has been accepted for publication in JPCL.
 * **Apr 2023:** The [PTEROSOR mid-term workshop](https://pfloos.github.io/PTEROSOR_midterm_workshop/) on excited-state methods in electronic structure was held in Toulouse in early April and gathered 50 researchers from many different countries!